-Most plantations in the Cahors Appellation have average density of 4,000 vines per hectare, but at Château de Mercuès plantation density reaches 6,666 vines per hectare for half the vineyard, as high as for the great Medoc wines.
+Most plantations in the Cahors Appellation have an average density of 4,000 vines per hectare, but at Château de Mercuès, the plantation density reaches 6,666 vines per hectare for half of the vineyard, as high as for the great Medoc wines.
 This is particularly favourable for the Malbec grape, which has been grown in Cahors for more than 2,000 years.
-It reduces yield per stock and increases the quality of the wine, giving it very high concentration and ageing potential.
+It reduces yield per stock and increases the quality of the wine, giving it a very high concentration and ageing potential.

 Read more Less